remexre/ableC-skeleton/README.md

 The `tests` directory contains some positive and negative tests of various features of the extension.

-Header files and libraries used by an extension are placed in the `include` and `lib` directories, respectively.
+Header files, library source files, and libraries used by an extension are placed in the `include`, `src`,  and `lib` directories, respectively.

 At the top level, another `Makefile` is provided to allow examples, modular analyses, and tests to be easily built.